piaistes/FashionGAN-2020/README.md

 ## Requirements
 - Google-Drive Account with at least 50GB of memory (for training with 128x128 images)
-- Dataset with square-images (ideally 128x128 for Google-Colab ressources)
+- Dataset with square-images (ideally 128x128 for Google-Colab ressources, I recommend to have at least 10k to ensure a certain variation within the dataset)

 ## Manipulation
 Here you go with some examples of how you can play with FashionGAN (apart from generating new designs):